kameamea133/kameamea133/README.md

-- 👋 Hi, I’m @kameamea133
+- 👋 Hi, I’m Stephane
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m Web Developer Javascript Full stack
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 kameamea133/kameamea133 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.